SVGtoPPT/svgtoppt-website/docs/cli.md

 svgtoppt
 ```

+!!! note

-`input_svg` is also saved, but if you pass in something else it receives higher priority and the preference won't be used.
+    The SVG file (`input_svg` or `-i`) is also saved, but if you pass in a different SVG file it receives higher priority and the preference won't be used.
 The same goes for all preferences; they're functionally ignored if your request explicitly includes the corresponding flags.

 #### Reset

-You can easily reset your preferences to the defaults listed above.
+You can easily reset all your preferences back to the defaults listed above.

 ``` bash
 svgtoppt reset_pref